 Here are some of the benefits:

-- Top-of-the-line security: Ransomware attacks continue to be a threat for organizations around the world.
-With encrypted, secure IT infrastructure and important data backed-up by the cloud, your local government won’t have to worry about data loss.
+Ransomware attacks continue to be a threat for organizations around the world.
+With encrypted, secure IT infrastructure and important government data stored and backed-up by the cloud, your local government won’t have to worry about data loss.

-- Improved efficiency: In addition to cloud-based software being more secure, it also improves government workflows and saves time.
+In addition to cloud-based software being more secure, it also improves government workflows and saves time.
 With government management software, important data is automatically saved and distributed to all relevant departments.
-No longer will clerks have to manually send important documentation over on a per case basis, with digitized forms saving one clerks’ office 40 hours a month in time.
+No longer will your local government clerks department have to manually send important documentation over on a per case basis, with municipal clerks software digitized forms saving one clerks’ office 40 hours in time every month!
+Learn more in the Jackson Township Clerk’s Case Study.

 Government Cybersecurity: Final Thoughts

-Overall, it’s clear that local governments must take action to improve their cybersecurity.
+Overall, it’s very clear that local governments must take action to improve their cybersecurity.
+Your local government IT department should have a goal to stop ransomware in 2023 through preventative measures.
 Failure to do so can result in the loss of sensitive information and recovery costs in the millions of dollars.

 Do away with on-site servers, encrypt your data, implement .gov, and make the switch to cloud-based government management software so that your community and its precious assets are safe from even the most sophisticated hackers.